vchavali/svadhyayam.github.io/tattvacintamani.md

 Here are our options:

-The evidentiality of some cognition C
+The evidentiality of some cognition

-1. is detected by the causal complex that is (a) a detector of C's truth and (b) not a detector of its non-evidentiality — Yes or No?
+1. is detected by a truth detecting, nonevidentiality nondetecting mental state — Yes or No?

-2. is detected by a cognition that is not caused by a cognition that features C as its content — Yes or No?
+2. is detected by a cognition uncaused by a cognition with that cognition as content — Yes or No?

-Because although, in a non-constituitivist account, the detector of evidentiality must itself be observed; in a constitutative account, detecting cognition only requires the former to be evidential.
+Because although, in a nonconstitutivist account, evidentiality detection requires the detecting cognition to be observed; in a constitutivist account, the cognition only needs to be evidential.

-3. is detected by the detector of C
+3. is detected by its own substrate's detector
 — Yes or No?

-4. is just detected by C
+4. is just detected by its own substrate
 — Yes or No?
 — does this apply in every case?